ChemGuy88/portfolio-data-science-narrative/Statistics & Programming Experience.md

 ## Statistics Communication
 One of my soft-skills is being a good communicator.
 I may not have walked a mile in everyone’s shoes, but I am aware of those differences and I’m willing to walk in those shoes so I can know how I need to frame a question or answer to someone, be they a client, coworker, or superior.
 I had one professor complement me on how elaborate my visualizations were.

-## Data Mining in Python
-I taught myself Python online, which included using a package to access online material.
-Motivated by this new knowledge and my desire to pursue a graduate degree, I set out to scrape US News & World Reports’ rankings of Statistics, Biology, and Computer Science graduate programs.
-The code for this available on GitHub .
-I then uploaded the spreadsheet to Google Maps, which is available for viewing .

 ## High-Dimensional Multinomial Classification and Unsupervised Learning
 One of my favorite subjects I learned in graduate school was high-dimensional statistics and the concept for sparsity.
 The class included a project where I independently analyzed data from beginning to end.
 The 801 cases had 5 classes and 20,541 variables.
 Using PCA, and l1-penalized multinomial regression, we discovered that the dataset was highly sparse.
 We achieved 90% accuracy and higher on test sets as small as 1/10 the size of the whole dataset.